 By moving from legacy to Java, the shipper’s mainframe workload was reduced by more than 1,500 MIPS (million instructions per second).
 This reduction in mainframe processing is projected to generate more than $18 million in savings over the next five years.

-The modernization is expected to net the client an additional savings of $4.5 million on labor and $5.5 million on data center costs over the same period — for a total of nearly $29 million over 5 years.
+The modernization is expected to net the client an additional savings of $4.5 million on labor and $5.5 million on data center costs over the same period — for a total of nearly $29 million over five years.

-Vice President and Global Head of Transportation and Hospitality
+Global Head of Retail, Transportation and Logistics

 COO of Manufacturing, Retail and Transport

 More client stories